 Or are they?
 There is a pretty strong rumour that it was the result of two executives who made a bet that they could make a hit out of an almost offensively terrible song.

-Although there is no evidence to back this up, it would explain an awful lot.
+It would make sense.
 Nothing about this worked, and yet it reached number 14 in the UK chart, and also went Top 40 in Australia.
 It is still regularly voted among the worst of all time – as you can see from the clip above, TMF named it the worst song of all time, ITV’s The Chart Show called it the worst music video ever, and Channel 4 viewers placed it at number 26 in their Top 100 Worst Pop Records.

 It does almost look like a parody of the Spice Girls.
 If it was a bet between executives, it seems pretty cruel.
 Not only does it cynically mock what groups like the Spice Girls meant to young girls of that time (would they have made the same bet with a borderline Oasis parody?
 Nope), it does so with what should be an empowering feminist message (i.e. you don’t need a man in your life to be happy) and possibly takes advantage of a group of young girls.